udel-cbcb/AI_ML_Sandbox_Module/README.md

 ## Learning Objectives

 After successfully completing this module, learners will be able to:
-- Identify the main concepts of AI/ML and apply these in biomedical research real-world problems
+- Identify core concepts, ethical aspects and applications of AI/ML in biomedical research
 - Adapt existing Python scripts for a machine learning task
 - Prepare data that is machine learning ready, build models, and deploy these in real-world setting